 - Dallas C. Osborne 4-H Horsemanship Scholarship

 Upon submission of your Scholarship Portfolio, a committee will review your application and decide who they will extend an interview to.
-Interviews will take place during the first day of 4-H University.
+Interviews will take place during the second day of 4-H University.
 After careful deliberation, the interview team will select the appropriate winners of the scholarships in questions off the cumulative score garnered from a youths portfolio and interview score.
 Winners will be recognized at the 4-H University Awards Banquet.

 Candidates are encouraged to apply for any applicable scholarships, but will only be awarded a maximum of 3.
 The Presidential Scholarship is excluded from the previously mentioned award cap.